 Patients with nonobstructive HCM and reduced LVEF <50% should be treated with GDMT for HFrEF [102].
 In a setting of progressive LV dysfunction, refractory HF symptoms and LBBB, limited data supports CRT implantation in patients with LVEF <50% [167], whereas patients with LVEF ≤35% and LBBB should be considered for CRT implantation as per current guidelines for the management of HF [74].

 In patients with HCM and advanced HF, long-term MCS is rarely considered suitable as a bridge to transplantation due to small LV cavity dimensions and severely impaired filling.
 However, a small study suggested an improvement in outcomes in HCM patients with an LVAD comparable to patients with DCM, but with a higher risk of complications [168].
 Heart transplantation should be considered in patients who progress to advanced HF despite GDMT.
 At the time of transplantation most patients demonstrate significant LV systolic dysfunction (i.e. “burned-out” phase).
 A small proportion of HCM patients may require heart transplantation for advanced HF despite preserved LVEF [150].

+2.4.1 Treatment of patients with storage disorders

 For patients with HCM occurring in Anderson-Fabry disease, there is an effective enzyme-replacement therapy with agalsidase-α and agalsidase-β [169-171], or with an oral chaperone, migalastat, that should be instituted as early as possible (Table 2) [172].
 For patients with Pompe disease (glycogen storage disease type II), enzyme-replacement therapy with recombinant human 𝛂-glucosidase is available (Table 2) [173, 174].
 Since no specific therapy is available for patients with Danon disease, a close follow-up is recommended due to the malignant nature of the disease, including low threshold for ICD implantation and early listing for heart transplantation in appropriate candidates [175].